How To Save The World

 It is just a question of civic policy and collective will, that's all.
 There are no insurmountable technical problems to returning to predominately human-powered transport for most private purposes, supplimented by intelligently designed public transport.
 The greatest obstacle is our own indolence.

-The HPV will some day outnumber the infernal-combustion powered vehicle, again.
+The HPV will some day outnumber the private motor vehicle, as it was in the past.
 The sooner, the easier it will be for all of us.

 home